 Cancer Australia notes in its position statement that detection of breast cancer while it is still small and confined to the breast provides the best chance of effective treatment.
 Benefits of early detection include increased survival, increased treatment options and improved quality of life.

 Mammographic screening is less effective in the detection of breast cancer for women under 40 years of age.
-If you are under 40 years of age and are concerned you may be at increased risk for breast cancer, you should discuss this with your GP.
+If you are under 40 and are concerned you may be at increased risk for breast cancer, you should discuss this with your GP.
+If you have a family history of breast cancer, you may like to visit our page on family history.

 There are more than 500 screening locations around Australia, including permanent screening clinics, assessment clinics and mobile units.
 You can attend any screening clinic that is convenient.
 Make an appointment by calling 13 20 50.
 For more information, including what to expect when you attend your appointment, click on the website of your state or territory BreastScreen service: